 Who is affected by homelessness

-Homelessness affects a wide variety of people, but some people may be more vulnerable to homelessness because they have particular needs.
+Homelessness affects a wide variety of people.
+Some people may be more vulnerable to homelessness because they have particular needs.

 You may have limited housing rights or be less able to cope by yourself if you are: